Beginner Guide: ATV Controls Explained (With Photos)

 Operator Presence Detection (If Equipped)

-The alert and/or message occurs when:
+The alert or message occurs when:

 • The gear shifter is not in park (P)

-• And, the vehicle is not moving
+• And the vehicle is not moving

-• And, the hand brake is not applied
+• And the hand brake is not applied

 • The gear shifter is not in park (P)

-• And, the vehicle is not moving
+• And the vehicle is not moving

-• And, the hand brake is applied
+• And the hand brake is applied

-• And, the tether switch is not connected
+• And the tether switch is not connected

 Battery Quick Disconnect (If Equipped)